-If your company is a startup or mid-sized company, you as an entrepreneur will always look for growing the business as well as elevate the profit percentage and sales for the product.
-So, each company has to follow some specific strategies and techniques to execute this growth in all realms.
-Various entities are directly related to the strategy and techniques opted by the entrepreneur or owner or co-founders of the company.
-Some of the most common entities that need to tuck are government policies and regulations, market competitors and financial strengths of the venture.
-In this chapter, you will learn about some of the standard growth strategies that play a significant role in small-scale business.
+If your company is a startup or mid-sized company, you, as an entrepreneur, will always look for growing the business as well as elevate the profit percentage and sales for the product.
+So, each company has to follow specific strategies and techniques to execute this growth in all realms.
+Various entities are directly related to the strategy and techniques opted by the company's entrepreneur or owner or co-founders.
+Some of the most common entities that need to tuck are government policies and regulations, market competitors, and the venture's financial strengths.
+This chapter will learn about some of the standard growth strategies that play a significant role in small-scale business.

 Some Popular Intensive Business Growth Strategies

-The only means to grow through existing products, as well as its market, is by increasing market share.
+The only means to grow through existing products and its market is by increasing market share.
 You have to increase the market share by lessening the price.
 Similarly, other such popular 'intensive' strategies to grow the business are:

-- Product Expansion Strategy: There might be an option for expanding the product-line or adding fresh and innovative features for amplifying the profits and sales.
+- Product Expansion Strategy: There might be an option to expand the product line or add fresh and innovative features for amplifying profits and sales.
 This strategy is also known as product development.
 It perfectly works when any technology starts to transform.

 - Market Penetration Strategy: Startups and small-scale ventures opt market penetration strategy when it agrees to sell any existing market product inside the same marketplace.

-- Diversification, i.e., plan-B Strategy: For growth in business, diversification is also necessary, where a venture had to sell new products to fresh markets which are quite a risky one and needs to be done carefully.
+- Diversification, i.e., plan-B Strategy: For business growth, diversification is also necessary.
+A venture had to sell new products to fresh markets, which are quite risky and need to be done carefully.

 Questions That You Need During Growth

-There are some questions you need to ask as an entrepreneur to yourself and your decision makers while planning for growth of the business or your enterprise.
+There are some questions you need to ask as an entrepreneur to yourself and your decision-makers while planning for the growth of the business or your enterprise.
 These questions are:

-- In case the orders, revenues, as well as sales abruptly become two times or even tripled, could you handle the growth?
+- In case the orders, revenues, and sales abruptly become two times or even tripled, could you handle the growth?

 - Does your venture have enough workers?